NikhilMath/C483-WGU-Principles_of_Managment/README.md

-Flashcards that I used to pass Western Governors University C483 - Principles of Management
+Anki Flashcards that I used to pass Western Governors University C483 - Principles of Management